Felicia Forrester: Storylines

 Felicia visits Genoa City to assist Nick Newman (Joshua Morrow) in the launch of Restless Style magazine.
 While working on the joint campaign, Felicia flirts with Nick, and joins forces with Nick's half-brother Adam (Chris Engen) to break up Nick and his wife Phyllis Summers Newman (Michelle Stafford), which is unsuccessful.

 Felicia returns to Los Angeles and allies with Thorne and Ridge to eliminate Donna out of Forrester Creations, because of the supposed bad publicity that the company had received since Eric married Donna (of whom none of them approve of).
 Their efforts are not well received by Eric, who is angry that his children aren't willing to give Donna a chance.
 The feud continues and Felicia is fired from her job at Forrester Creations by Donna, though she is later reinstated.
-Felicia becomes frustrated with her father's choice to name Rick president of the company even though.
-She sees the Logan family as having far too much influence over her family's business, and feels that her father does not notice her anymore.
+Felicia becomes frustrated with her father's choice to name Rick president of the company.
+She sees the Logan family as having far too much influence over her family's business and feels that her father does not notice her anymore.
 When it is time for the company to debut its new line, Felicia openly expresses that she partially wishes it would fail so that Eric would see the error in allowing the Logan family to have so much power over Forrester Creations.
 Felicia contacts Nick expressing a wish to leave her father's company in favor of Jackie M and even offers to rekindle their romance, despite him being engaged to Katie Logan (Heather Tom).
 It does not happen because Nick is committed to Katie.

 Felicia returns in 2010 and learns her mother has cancer, and stays to support the family until Christmas.
 She again returns in July of the following year for the wedding of Ridge and Taylor—which does not end up happening.
 Felicia returns in November 2012 for her mother's farewell party, she stays for the funeral and leaves again after spending Christmas with her family.
 In August 2014, Wyatt Spencer (Darin Brooks), Hope Logan (Kim Matula) and Rick (Jacob Young) visit Felicia at Forrester Creations Paris, ahead of shooting a new promotion in the city.
-In September 2016, Felicia returns to help her family to stop Eric and Quinn Fuller (Rena Sofer)'s wedding.
+In September 2016, Felicia returns to help her family to stop Eric and Quinn Fuller's (Rena Sofer) wedding.

 Reception

 Kay's performance in the role earned her a nomination for the Daytime Emmy Award for Outstanding Supporting Actress in a Drama Series in 2007.
-Luke Kerr from Daytime Confidential expressed excitement for Felicia's 2011 return, writing "This is going to be fun!", hoping that Felicia "stirs up some trouble while she’s back".
-In 2009, Kerr's colleague Jamey Giddens called Kay "ravishing" and speculated that Felicia could be a love interest for Whipple Jones (Rick Hearst).
+Luke Kerr from Daytime Confidential expressed excitement for Felicia's 2011 return, writing "This is going to be fun!", and hoped that Felicia "stirs up some trouble while she's back".
+In 2009, Kerr's colleague, Jamey Giddens, called Kay "ravishing" and speculated that Felicia could be a love interest for Whipple Jones (Rick Hearst).
 In 2014, Jillian Bowe from the same website called Felicia a "fiesty fashionista and cancer survivor".